bainsA/StockInfoVBA/README.md

 open price and
 close price

-Condiitonal formatting was appiled to highlight positive change in green and negative change in red.
+Conditonal formatting was appiled to highlight positive change in green and negative change in red.
 The VBA script ran for all three calender years of 2018, 2019 and 2020.